Sofiko Bigvava, photographed inside Experimentorium science museum, Tbilisi.

 For nearly a decade, leading a science museum in a small country meant building many of the things a larger institution would hire a full team to build.

-Each of these belonged to a different discipline, and none of them came with a manual for an institution of our size, in our context, with our resources.
+Each of these belonged to a different discipline.
+None of them came with a manual for an institution of our size, in our context, with our resources.

-I learned to build them not as a designer, not as a marketer, and not as an operations consultant — but as someone responsible for the whole institution.
+I learned to build them not as a designer, not as a marketer, and not only as a museum director — but as someone responsible for the whole system.

 Over the last two years, AI became a working partner in that process.
 It did not replace the work of thinking.
 It expanded what one person could build, connect, test, and carry.